Elyse Tonna

 Position: Curator

-The exhibition SURA at Spazju Kreattiv (2021), complemented by a book, brought to life a collection of contemporary handmade dolls (made by Glen Calleja and Lori Sauer) accompanied by their stories (by Clare Azzopardi).
-Developed over a 3 year process of research and experimentation, SURA explored the different roles of dolls as experienced across cultures, attempting to understand the human need to create objects in our own likeness or personify belonging or ostracisation.
-SURA brought aspects inherent to communities and societies; a reflection of place, processes, stereotypes, the popular, the marginalized.
+The exhibition SURA at Spazju Kreattiv (2021), accompanied by a book, brought to life a collection of contemporary handmade dolls (created by Glen Calleja and Lori Sauer) along with their stories (by Clare Azzopardi).
+Developed over a three-year process of research and experimentation, SURA explored the various roles of dolls as experienced across cultures, attempting to understand the human need to create objects in our own likeness or to personify belonging or ostracisation.
+SURA reflected aspects inherent to communities and societies; a reflection of place, processes, stereotypes, the popular, the marginalised.

 The exhibition was awarded the ARTZID Best Exhibition of the Year 2022.